 The same .45 caliber handgun was used in the shootings last week and this morning.
 French media have also reported that the same stolen Yamaha scooter was used in the school shooting and in last week's attack.
 However, there have been slightly differing descriptions of the motorcyle that suggest the same scooter might not have been used in all three attacks, or that it might have been painted.

 Witnesses of today's shooting described a horrific scene at the drop-off point for nursery- and primary-age students.
 The killer arrived with two weapons, and one jammed, according to AFP.

 "I saw two people dead in front of the school, an adult and a child ...
-Inside, it was a vision of horror, the bodies of two small children," a father whose child attends the school told RTL radio, according to the Guardian.
+It was a vision of horror, the bodies of two small children," a father whose child attends the school told RTL radio.
 "I did not find my son.
 Apparently he fled when he saw what happened.
 How can they attack something as sacred as a school?"